skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 vessels.
 It is also the biggest and most sophisticated city.

 The town of Stackroot is home to a modest but profitable gemstone mine.
-About a third of the population is Halfling.
+About a third of the population is halfling.
 The halflings work the mine, while the humans handle the governing of the city and growing of crops.